Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Conclusion

 \section{Conclusion}

-In this paper, We proposed a novel self-supervised learning approach for time-series representation learning.
-Unlike existing approaches, our proposed approach does not use negative pairs to learn representation.
-First it create two different augmentations and passes them into encoder to learn the desired representation through HFFB and LFFB modules.
+In this paper, we propose a novel self-supervised learning approach for time-series representation learning.
+Unlike existing contrastive approaches, our proposed approach does not use negative pairs to learn representation.
+First, it creates two different augmentations and passes them into the encoder to learn the desired representation through HFFB and LFFB modules.
 LHFFB is further deployed to learn complementary representation which LFFB and HFFB are unable to learn individually.
-In this way model learns robust representation from raw time series data with very few labels. our method by using only 10\% of the labeled data can achieve close performance to the supervised training with full labeled data.
+In this way, the model learns robust representation from raw time series data with very few labels.
+By using only 10\% of the labeled data, the proposed method can achieve close performance to the supervised training with full labeled data.
+The proposed approach has advantages but also has certain limitations.
+The specific set of augmentations used in the method may not be suitable for all datasets and domains, warranting further exploration of tailored augmentations for time series data.
+Additionally, the generalizability of the method to different datasets and domains needs to be investigated through experiments on diverse datasets.
+The limited interpretability of the learned representations is another limitation, which could be addressed by incorporating interpretability techniques into the approach.
+Another important aspect to consider in time series analysis is the presence of multi-modality, so it may be beneficial to explore alternative SSL architectures in the future that can better capture the multi-modality present in time series data.
+The proposed idea would provide motivation and future direction to develop more SSL approaches for time series data, which take into account the nature of the problem.